2024–25 Venezia FC season

 The 2024–25 season was the 118th season in the history of Venezia FC.
-It was their first season back in the top league after spending two years in Serie B. In addition to the domestic league, the team participated in the First round.
-On 26 June Venezia introduced first team coach Eusebio Di Francesco until the end of the 2025–26 season.
+It was their first season back in the Italian top flight after spending two years in Serie B. In addition to the domestic league, the club participated in the Coppa Italia.
+On 26 June, Venezia introduced first team coach Eusebio Di Francesco until the end of the 2025–26 season.

-Venezia were relegated to the second division after a loss to Juventus on the final day of a season in which they failed to secure a single away victory.
+Venezia were relegated back to the second division after a loss to Juventus on the final day of a season, in which they failed to secure a single away victory.